3.1 Body burden of pollutants in snails

 3.5 Risk assessment based on sediment concentrations

 Based on equilibrium water concentrations calculated from sediment, toxic risks were estimated for fish, crustacean and algae.
-For fish, the TUsum ranged from 9.1 × 10− 8 to 1.4 × 10− 2 (Table SI-6, Figure SI-4).
+For fish, the TUsum ranged from 9.1x10-8 to 1.4x10-2 (Table SI-7, Figure SI-4).
 Pirimiphos-methyl and imidacloprid-urea were identified as risk drivers for fish exposed to sediments in PS17, while diuron is predominating in PS59.
 Ethyl azinphos contributed greatly to the risk in PS42 and PS43.
 Maximum TUs were observed for pirimiphos-methyl (TU = 0.007) and the transformation product imidacloprid urea (TU = 0.005), but did not exceed the acute and chronic risk thresholds.
-However, with this low toxic risk on fish observed, it should be mentioned that natural and synthetic estrogenic hormones were not measured in this study which have been shown to drive effects on fish reproduction in the ng/L range that may result in the collapse of whole fish populations (Kidd et al. 2007).
+However, with this low toxic risk on fish observed, it should be mentioned that natural and synthetic estrogenic hormones were not measured in this study.
+These hormones have been shown to drive effects on fish reproduction in the ng/L range resulting in the collapse of whole fish populations (Kidd et al. 2007).
 Estrogens are often emitted with untreated wastewater (König et al. 2017).